iifl-logo

 • Firstly, you need to possess an active demat account.

 • Secondly, you have to open a trading account in India.
 If you don’t already possess a trading account, you could get in touch with stockbroking firms like IIFL, which can help set up a free trading account in India for you.
-Once you set up both the Demat and trading account, you need to link both accounts.
+Once you set up both the Demat and trading accounts, you need to link both accounts.

 • Lastly, you are required to maintain a specific percentage of cash in your trading account to trade in derivatives.
 This amount is called margin money.